lukasjuhas/lj-maintenance-mode/README.md

 * **Optional widgets** - Optionally add widgets above and/or below the content
 * **Optional style sheet** - Optionally add a custom style sheet for the maintenance page.
 * **Optional frontend style sheet** - Optionally add a custom style sheet for the frontend pages; for the allowed pages.
+* **Optional login style sheet** - Optionally add a custom style sheet for the standard login page.
 * **Optional ability to add code snippet** - Optionally add a code snippet to the page.
 * **Support for Analytify plugin** - If you use the Analytify plugin, you can automatically insert the Google Analytics tracking code.